Morioka-Yutaka/sas_faker/README.md

   - create_adsl: Flag to generate ADSL dataset (Y/N, default=Y)
   - create_adae: Flag to generate ADAE dataset (Y/N, default=Y)
   - create_adae: Flag to generate ADTTE dataset (Y/N, default=Y)
+If, for example, create_dm is set to N and no DM domain is created, ADSL is not affected.
+All datasets are created harmoniously once in the background.

 Output:
   - SDTM datasets: DM, AE, SV, VS (if specified) <br>